Are your accounts audited?

 We have built up long-standing relationships with our international partners who, in turn, are respected organisations in their own countries.
 We monitor all funding carefully, with well defined accountability and reporting structures in place.

-How can you guarantee that the Christmas Shoeboxes all go to the poor children they are intended for?
+How can you guarantee that the Christmas Shoeboxes all go to the children they are intended for?

 We meet and work throughout the year with our international partners, who distribute boxes in line with detailed distribution guidelines.
 Our partners who in turn work with local structures (government social welfare offices, churches etc) to help identify and select children affected by poverty, illness or social problems and for whom a shoebox would make the biggest difference. set up procedures to ensure that it’s the neediest children who get Christmas Shoeboxes.
 Our staff and volunteers travel to see the shoeboxes being distributed and all our partners are required to return detailed reporting of where the boxes went.

-Since you work with schools and children, are all your staff and volunteers Garda vetted?
+Are your staff and volunteers Garda vetted?

 All relevant staff are Garda Vetted.